redhat-cop/network.backup/extensions/experiences/backup/README.md

 ## How to Use

 1. **Use Seed Red Hat Experience Job**
-    - Ensure the custom EE is correctly built and available in your Ansible Automation PlatformExecute the "Seed Red Hat Experience" job within the Ansible Automation Platform, and select the "Network" category to load this experience.
+    - Ensure the custom EE is correctly built and available in your Ansible Automation Platform.
+Execute the "Seed Red Hat Experience" job within the Ansible Automation Platform, and select the "Network" category to load this experience.

 2. **Use the Job Templates**
-    - In the `Network Backup Automation Experience Project` execute the required job templates to perform network backups.
+    - In the `Network Operations / Backup & Restore Project` execute the required job templates to perform network backups.
 Monitor the job execution and verify that the backups are correctly stored.

 ## Contribution